 The longest, hardest, coldest, and snowiest winter most of us has ever experienced has finally, definitely, and absolutely come to an end.
-Spring is here and the time has come to get back out there, my fellow winter hibernators.
+Spring in Michigan is here and the time has come to get back out there, my fellow winter hibernators.

 The Eastern Market is just plain cool.
 There is so much to see and explore.
 There are entire pavilions devoted to hanging plants, potted plants, flowers, trees, and shrubs.
 It is a great place to gather all of your spring gardening needs at RIDICULOUSLY low prices.
 Take a wagon (or two) to hold the plants while you continue exploring.

 Past the plants are pavilions dedicated to Michigan-made products and produce.
 Amish folks from Up North bring amazing baked goods with them.
 We grab some fresh bread (and perhaps a pack of cookies) every time we go.
 They also have tons of varieties of pickled goods, candies, popcorns, coffee, fruits, and vegetables from across the Mitten.

 There are tons of cool antique shops lining the streets outside the market pavilions.
 There is a BBQ joint that smokes its pork out on the sidewalk, so as you stroll, you catch that amazing aroma every once in a while.
 The scent emanating from Supino Pizza draws crowds that line up out the door throughout the Saturday lunch hour.

 Spring in Michigan: Holland Tulip Time Festival

 The Tulip Time Festival is a giant spring festival dedicated to…you guessed it…ROSES!
 Kidding.
 It all began back in the late 1920s when Holland (the city) purchased 100,000 tulip bulbs from Holland (the country), which is internationally famous for its tulips crop.
 In 1929, as the tulips bloomed, word spread about the beautiful scene on Michigan’s west coast.